 - Set a pillow on the floor to sit upon for proper positioning

-- Turn off the lights in the room (slowly make way to pillow without stubbing toes!)
+- Turn off the lights in the room (slowly make my way to pillow without stubbing toes!)

 - Sit on the pillow, cross-legged, and breathe slowly and deeply from my belly